Or, how to recognise trolls, snark, and bat crazy sociopaths on the Internet.

 Trolling for beginners

-They are identified by an inability to learn from experience, show no moral principle, a lack of remorse, a remoteness, pathologically egocentric, an inability to show affection or praise, overall, poor social behaviour, simply put – a total bastard.
+They are identified by an inability to learn from experience, show no moral principle, a lack of remorse, a remoteness, pathologically egocentric, an inability to show empathy or praise, overall, poor social behaviour, simply put – a total bastard or bitch.

 Snark and its meaning

 Though trolls infest every social site, familiarity has lessened their impact.
 We have learned how to handle their abuse.
 You can block them from your site.
 But trolling has been overtaken by snark.
 Everybody loves being sarcastic and cynical.